The cleaning products that you use in your home may help make it spotless and shiny, but they could do more harm than good.

 If you see that diffuser under $20.
 Grab it.
 That’s a great price.

 DIY Ideas For Non-Toxic Cleaning

 I love Sarah’s video about non-toxic cleaning.
 It goes perfectly with my post here and she will give you lots of ideas for cleaning your home.
-My solutions below the video aren’t exactly like Sarah’s so be sure to watch it so you get lots of ideas.
+My solutions below the video aren’t exactly like Sarah’s so sure to watch it so you get lots of ideas.

 Clean The Sink and Oven

 Mix baking soda with water until you get a pasty mixture.
 Apply it to the oven and leave it for a few hours.
 After you wipe it clean, you can see how clean it looks.
 Similarly, to clean your sink you can use a mixture of baking soda and water.